New Mattress Price Comparison (U.S.)

 |Mostly polyurethane, memory foam is often a favorite of people who suffer from back and joint pain.
 A few consumers feel it sleeps hot (heat retention), however, and some mattresses take some effort to change that with variations, e.g. models with infused gel / copper / graphite in order to keep it cool.
 Memory foam normally offers affordable options, superior conforming ability, and superior motion isolation.
 However, inferior edge support, worse for sex, and harder to move on, are normally drawbacks identified for memory foam mattresses.|

-The support core is made of HD polyfoam, and the comfort layers are at least 2 inches of Visco elastic foam, polyfoam.
+The support core is often made of HD polyfoam, and the comfort layers are at least 2 inches of Visco elastic foam, polyfoam.
 All of the foams must be CertiPUR-US certified – meaning that they are constructed without ozone depletors, formaldehyde, and phthalates that are regulated by the Consumer Product Safety Commission.

 Check out below our best memory foam mattress picks…